webbiscuit/haskell-adventure/README.md

 ## What is it?

-A functional project that can parse, play and analyse gamebooks.
+A functional project that can parse, play and analyse gamebooks from text.

-This early version parses basic text files into section and choice objects.
+This early version parses basic text files into section and choice objects and can output in a few different ways.

 ## Pre-reqs